 Three videos of the new trains in action have been placed on the ‘YouTube’ film / video website and can be watched (in new windows) by clicking the links below ,

-So far (March 2018) there are only a few of the new trains in passenger service.
+At present (September 2018) only some of the new trains are in passenger service.

 This link leads to an interesting source of information about the introduction of these trains in to passenger service: